 Site of Installation

 The site in which your install your solar attic fans is vital to how they operate.
-For the best outcome, ensure the solar fan installation is done in the direction where they receive maximum solar power.
+For the best outcome, ensure the installation is done in the direction where they receive maximum solar power.

 Since the USA is within the northern hemisphere, most of the sunlight comes from the south.
 So, the best spot to install your solar attic fans is on the roof slopes facing the south.
 If this might not be feasible, get solar attic fans with panels you can tilt.